Relaticle/flowforge/README.md

 Go to your Filament admin panel and you should see your new Kanban board in the navigation!

 The generated board is intentionally minimal - it gives you a working read-only board to start with.
-When you're ready to add interactive features, you can manually add the `createAction()` and `editAction()` methods following the examples in the [Optional Methods](#-optional-methods) section.
+When you're ready to add interactive features, you can add `columnActions()` and `cardActions()` to your board configuration following the examples in the [Interactive Features](#-interactive-features) section.

 ## 🌟 Features